ellipsis/ellipsis/README.md

 #### pkg.uninstall
 Customize which files are unlinked by your package.

-For references all the default hooks are available as `hooks.<hookname>`, which makes it easy to use them in your hooks.
+### API

-You can also call pretty much any internal ellipsis function, there are several which you might find useful when writing your own hooks:
+Besides the default hook implementations which are available to you from your `ellipsis.sh` as `hooks.<name>`, there are a number of useful functions and variables which ellipsis exposes for you:

 #### ellipsis.list_packages
 Lists all installed packages.